carbon-design-system/design-system-website/src/content/components/list/style.md

 ## Structure

-There are two types of lists, ordered and unordered.
+There are two types of Lists, ordered and unordered.
 Level 1 ordered list points are marked numerically while Level 2 points are marked with a dash.
 Level 1 unordered list points are bulleted while Level 2 points are marked with a dash.